+91-8800481100 neelam@ivfconceptions.com

 Actually, the surrogate agency can play an important role in organizing your surrogacy.
 Whilst it may seem cost-effective to go individually for surrogacy, it is important to understand a surrogacy agency’s position.

 A credited and experienced surrogacy professional can provide you with a range of services from screening and matching to legal and medical care.
-Therefore, you will actually benefit from the experience of the agency experts that will help you avoid pitfalls such as legal issues, failed medical testing, and issues of feasibility that could destroy your surrogacy journey.
+Therefore, you will actually benefit from the experience of the agency experts who will help you avoid pitfalls such as legal issues, failed medical testing, and issues of feasibility that could destroy your surrogacy journey.

 #5.
 Surrogacy in the U.S. is not legal in all 50 states